JIMBLYB/Tinkering_Graphics_Teams/README.md

 ## Instructions

+### Platform Tile Generator - Contract 1, Ethan Jones
+The user must open both scripts and import pygame.
+When they run the Tile generator script they will be prompted to input box and asked what texture they want to generate the user will need to type in to generate.
 ### Platform Level Generator - Contract 2, Kalvin Malloch
 The user must open both scripts and import pygame.
 When they run the LevelGeneration script, they will be prompted to input a width and height of the level in pixels.
 Do so, and then the level will open in a new window.